b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 >
 > ***7** Ask him to shake hands with you, but he will not move, because it is contrary to the order of heaven for a just man to deceive; but he will still deliver his message.*
 >
-> ***8** If it be the devil as an angel of light, when you ask him to shake hands he will offer you his hand, and you will not feel anything; you may therefore detect him.*
+> ***8** If it be ==the devil as an angel of light==, when you ask him to shake hands he will offer you his hand, and you will not feel anything; you may therefore detect him.*

 &mdash; *[D&C 129:4-8](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/129?lang=eng&id=p4-p8#p4)*

-And so for whatever reason, Korihor did not extend his hand to the angel.
+But for whatever reason, Korihor did not extend his hand to the angel.
 Because he's not part of the church?
-Though he did recognize the angel for being a representative of a divine God.
-When Alma presented scriptures as a convincing testimony of God to Korihor, was this the first Korihor had encountered them?
-I would assume not, if he saw an angel purporting to represent God, that wouldn't mean much if Korihor wasn't aware of God&mdash; not to mention Korihor later stating that "I always knew."
+Though he did recognize the angel for being a representative of a divine ruler.
+When Alma presented scriptures as a convincing testimony of God to Korihor, was this the first Korihor had encountered scriptures?
+If so, Korihor was completely blindsided by this angel, not being aware of God, nor that an angel could be a disguised devil, making Korihor all the more deserving of forgiveness.

+He must have been aware of scriptures.
+If Korihor saw an angel purporting to represent God, that wouldn't mean much if Korihor wasn't aware of God&mdash; not to mention Korihor later stating that "I always knew."

 &nbsp;